 Homans, George C. (1983) “Steps to a Theory of Social Behaviour: An Autobiographical Account.”
 Theory and Society 12,1: 1-45.

 Homans, George C. (1986) “Fifty Years of Sociology.”
 Annual Review of Sociology 12: xiii-xxx.

 Homans, George C., and Charles P. Curtis, Jr. (1934) An Introduction to Pareto: His Sociology.
 New York: Knopf.

 The writer: A. Javier Treviño, a Professor of Sociology at Wheaton College, is the author of several books including The Sociology of Law: Classical and Contemporary Perspectives (St. Martin’s, 1996), Talcott Parsons: His Theory and Legacy in Contemporary Sociology (Rowman and Littlefield, 2001), and Goffman’s Legacy (Rowman and Littlefield, 2003).
 He has also edited an important collection George C. Homans: History, Theory, and Method reappraising Homans’ contribution.

 Acknowledgements: The photograph of George C. Homans is reproduced here with the permission of the American Sociological Association.
 All rights reserved.
 The illustration ‘People’ is by Tim Morgan and is reproduced here under a Creative Commons licence – Attribution 2.0 Generic.
 See more of his work at: http://www.flickr.com/photos/timothymorgan/75288585/.

-How to cite this piece: Treviño, A. Javier (2009) ‘George C. Homans, the human group and elementary social behaviour’, the encyclopaedia of informal education. [www.infed.org/thinkers/george_homans.htm].
+How to cite this piece: Treviño, A. Javier (2009) ‘George C. Homans, the human group and elementary social behaviour’, The encyclopedia of pedagogy and informal education. [www.infed.org/thinkers/george_homans.htm].

 © Dr. A. Javier Treviño 2009